Middle Brother (album): Background and recording

-The album's songs, along with 10 others that were not included on it, were recorded at Adam Landry's home Playground Sound in Nashville, Tennessee over a week-long period.
+The album's songs, along with 10 others that were not included on it, were recorded at Adam Landry's home studio Playground Sound in Nashville, Tennessee over a week-long period.
 The album also contains songs from each of Middle Brother's members' other bands that never made it onto their previous groups' albums.
 In March 2010, Middle Brother, then known as "MG&V", played their first show at SXSW, where they said they would release an album soon, depending on their bands' tour schedules.

 Critical reception

 The album received mainly positive reviews from critics; for instance, Doug Freeman praised the way that "McCauley's caustic growl gets softened by the smoother tenors of Goldsmith and Vasquez."
-Ken Tucker also reviewed the album favorably in an article written for NPR, in which he compared Middle Brother to Crosby, Stills and Nash—the collaboration between David Crosby, Stephen Stills and Graham Nash that was originally conceived as a one-time collaboration.
+Ken Tucker also reviewed the album favorably in an article written for NPR, in which he compared Middle Brother to Crosby, Stills and Nash – the collaboration between David Crosby, Stephen Stills and Graham Nash that was originally conceived as a one-time collaboration.
 Tucker stated that the similarities lie in how each member helps the other achieve a musical effect the other wants.